CerebralAdvantage/dailies/2018/10Oct/d181015/README.md

 My goal was to transcend the average optimizations.

 It was only later that I... discovered... that this exact type of problem was in the P v NP purview.
-Go figure.
+Go figure!